 A credit rating is an estimate of the government’s ability to pay its financial obligations, in this case, a bond’s annual coupon and face value after maturity.
 Any downgrade in a country’s credit rating from the main agencies will cause the value of a country’s bond to decrease and vice versa.
 This follows the general logic that a country with a higher credit rating is more trustworthy, and it will be more likely to pay creditors.

-Risk is a key aspect to consider when trading and investing.
-Risk generally correlates positively with reward.
+So, are government bonds safe?
+Risk management is a key aspect to consider when trading and investing.
+Risk generally correlates positively with reward, which is known as a risk/reward ratio.
 That is, the higher the risk an investment product is, the higher the opportunity for profits and losses.
 Traders should understand their risk tolerance and the risks present in the gilt market before trading.
 Any trader who wishes to trade bonds should consider the following risks:

 As interest rates predominantly influence the price of a bond, these therefore pose the biggest risks to bond traders.
 Rising interest rates would cause the bond market to fall in value.
 It is recommended that traders assess both the duration of a bond and its interest rate projections when looking to purchase or trade bonds.